The Bankrate promise

 Choose the right credit card to offset rising prices

 Although these price increases may seem unsettling, the good news is that credit cards can help you out.
-Plenty of cards offer rewards on groceries and food delivery, dining out and gas spending.
+Plenty of cards offer rewards on groceries and food delivery, dining out, gasoline and other common spending categories.

 Top credit cards to consider for grocery, grocery delivery, dining and gas spending